Code-Institute-Submissions/Jnaesi-groovy-chicken_SepResub/README.md

 ## Credits

-README.MD inspiration by nuxeo.com
+1. README.MD inspiration by nuxeo.com
-codeinsitute.com
+2. codeinsitute.com
-stackoverflow.com
+3. stackoverflow.com
-w3schools.com
+4. w3schools.com

 ## Testing
-Errors:
+Errors and trouble shooting:
-1. Error: No p element in scope but a p end tag seen.
+Error: No p element in scope but a p end tag seen.
 [Fixed]

 HTML
 No errors were returned when passing through the official W3C validator